Employment Opportunities

 • Tracks and analyzes communication effectiveness through public feedback, engagement metrics, and other data to continuously refine approaches;

-• Working with the Director of Operations, facilitates the annual Short-Term Projects Grant program;
+• Working with the Director of Operations, facilitates the communications for the annual Short-Term Projects Grant program;

 • Coordinates the direction of the CWC Youth Council including managing monthly meetings, Short-Term Projects Grant applications, and recruitment, providing guidance and feedback to the Youth Council as needed;